Setting Up Facebook Ads Manager Made Easy: Step-by-Step Guide 2021

-So if you’ve never run a Facebook ad before, you would really want to know how the budget works.
-Facebook offers two kinds of budgets: a) Daily budget b) Lifetime budget
+So if you’ve never run a Facebook Ad before, you would really want to know how the budget works.
+Facebook offers two kinds of budgets: a) Daily budget. b) Lifetime budget.

 Ads delivery optimization

-It is recommended that you leave it as Standard Ad delivery only unless you have time-sensitive campaigns for that you can resort to the latter one.
+It is recommended that you leave it as Standard Ad delivery only unless you have time-sensitive campaigns for which you can resort to the latter one.

-Set Up Your Ads
+Set up your Ads